7 Important Precautions To Take During Pregnancy

 During pregnancy when you take long-distance travel, the chances of miscarriages are high.
 As we know that fetus gains its fundamental growth in the first 3 months and wobbling due to travel can disturb fetal development which may result in miscarriage.
 Morning sickness is more during the initial months of pregnancy, which can be problematic when traveling long distances.

 As you progress towards the time of labor, it is advisable to avoid traveling.
 When you pass your 37th week of gestation, your water bag will become weaker and more vulnerable to withstand the jiggles caused by travel.
-While the safest period to travel during gestation is considered the second trimester some women can develop more contagious diseases like UTI, so they best avoid them.
+While the safest period to travel during gestation is considered the second trimester some women can develop more contagious diseases like UTI, so it's best for them to avoid traveling as well.

 3. Avoid Smoking And Alcohol Drinking During Pregnancy